 EA is third in line, with an estimated value of $36.13 billion.
 They are responsible for FIFA and Star Wars games.

 How about we now proceed to clear the stage for some of the lesser-known names?
 After all, the indie gaming market deserves its 15 minutes of fame too.

 Are you wondering what exactly an indie game means?

 Indie comes from “independent,” meaning they don’t belong to any of the big sharks in the industry.

 Popular titles in the indie game territory include Super Meat Boy, Furi, Bastion, Fez, Dead Cells, and Celeste.

-They have been on the market for a long time, overshadowed by the giants.
+They have been on the market long, overshadowed by the giants.
 Still, they are slowly and surely making a name for themselves.

-And if we haven’t blown your mind with the size of the video game industry yet, then prepare for your jaw to hit the floor.
+And if we haven’t blown your mind with this info about the size of the video game industry yet, then prepare for your jaw to hit the floor.